Arsenal Credit Union strives to give back to the communities to which we belong.

 In order to benefit the most people in the most meaningful ways possible, we invest in our community in three specific areas:

-Just like food, financial literacy and money management skills are needed by all.
+Financial literacy and money management skills are needed by all.
 About 34 percent of parents have taught their teen how to balance a checkbook; even fewer have explained how credit card interest and fees work.
 Ninety-three percent of American parents with teenagers report worrying that their children might make financial missteps, such as overspending or living beyond their means (source: Charles Schwab’s 2008 “Parents & Money").
 Our goal is to help the young people in our community develop healthy and positive habits with money and avoid the common financial problems that many adults make.
 We reach hundreds of kids and teens by making classroom presentations based on tried-and-true financial education curricula, as well as participating in "career days" and other local school programs.
 These efforts coincide with our own financial offerings for our younger members.
-Our Tracker Kids Club encourages members age 12 and younger to save their money and offers incentives for good grades, while our teen club encourages teens to take the next steps by investing in a CD, building smart credit with a Visa credit card and managing their money in a checking account.
-We award college scholarships to graduating high school seniors in our membership, with more than $45,000 awarded to date.
+Our Tracker Kids Club encourages members age 12 and younger to save their money and offers incentives for good grades.
+We award college scholarships to graduating high school seniors in our membership, with more than $54,000 awarded to date.

 In the past, we've focused on helping children and veterans.
 We have strongly supported Children's Miracle Network, which has two affiliated hospitals in St. Louis, and the Credit Unions for Kids program.
 We and our employees have participated in numerous fundraisers for CMN, from bowl-a-thons and raffles to dress-down days and bake sales.
 In addition, we've worked to support veterans' groups and projects throughout the region, sponsoring the National Veterans Golden Age Games and National Veterans Wheelchair Games and providing a wide range of support to the Fisher House at the St. Louis VA Medical Center.
 We also took an active role in Missouri credit unions' efforts to raise funds and mobilize volunteers for Homes for Our Troops, which built two specially adapted homes in Missouri for wounded veterans at no cost.